Edging Timer β free, guided session timer for solo edging

 Is the timer suitable for tease-and-denial?+

 Yes.
 Use the Intense rhythm for short, edge-heavy cycles, and log each edge in the post-session screen.
 Over time you'll see a progression of edges-per-session in your dashboard.
+We also ship a dedicated /tools/denial-timer page with denial-specific protocols.

 Does it require an account?+